 Candace is passionate about working with the Alzheimer's Association, particularly getting people together to understand the import of education and support.

 Candace chose healthcare because she knew she needed to work in a field that was about more than just money.
 Once she got in to it, she realized that Walker Methodist was the only place that she could leave at the end of the day and name something she did to support others.
-The ability to give back daily and Walker Methodist's mission is why she is passionate about her work.
+The ability to give back daily and Walker Methodist's mission are why she is passionate about her work.